Main Campus: Philadelphia, PA

 - PCOM South Georgia

-The 25-acre PCOM Georgia campus is located in Gwinnett County, 35 minutes from downtown Atlanta.
-Its state of-the-art facilities offer students an excellent lab for osteopathic principles and practice, simulation lab, and an information commons with extensive digital reference and textbook resources.
-All run on a wireless network.
-Instructional space also includes two large classrooms, numerous small-group teaching classrooms, and a large anatomy lab.
-A well-equipped fitness center, individual study areas, and lounge areas all help to provide a well-rounded experience for students.
+PCOM Georgia is located on a 25-acre campus in Gwinnett County, 35 miles from downtown Atlanta.
+Its state-of-the-art facilities offer students an excellent lab for osteopathic principles and practice, a simulation center, a large anatomy lab and an information commons with extensive digital reference and textbook references.
+Instructional space also includes two large classrooms and numerous small-group teaching classrooms.
+A well-equipped fitness center, individual study areas and lounge areas all help to provide a well-rounded experience for students.

 Student residence options: